 Management of periorbital edema

-The treatment is based on the root cause.
-Essentially, some these home remedies are suggested for all cases of periorbital edema:
+Generally, the treatment is based on the root cause.
+Essentially, the doctor suggests some these home remedies for all cases of periorbital edema:

 - Increased intake of water

-- Application of a cold compress on the eyes a few minutes at a time
+- Lastly, apply a cold compress on the eyes a few minutes at a time

-Some of the commonly prescribed medical treatments for periorbital edema include:
+Some of the commonly prescribed medical treatments include:

-- Corticosteroids – these are taken orally or applied topically to lessen the inflammation around the eyes
+- Corticosteroids – take these at first, orally or apply topically which lessen the inflammation around the eyes

-- Anti-inflammatory drugs – these are taken orally or topically to reduce the pain and inflammation
+- Anti-inflammatory drugs – take these orally or topically to reduce the pain and inflammation

 - Antihistamines – this drug is given to stop an allergic reaction